The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-Firstly, because the FR theorem might also be applied to NSQM based on the possibility that these interpretations might comply with all (i)-(iv) assumptions.
-This would lead to the conclusion that NSQM are ruled out by the FR theorem, and therefore yield incorrect predictions.
-To arrive at this conclusion, we should focus on the way assumption (iv) is interpreted.
-Note that the aforementioned Neumann’s observer distinction between different observers that lies behind assumption (iv) may be interpreted epistemically (as opposed to ontologically).
-In fact, since macroscopic superpositions exist and never really collapse in NSQM, the fact that definite outcomes are observed should be interpreted as an apparent \emph{epistemic} manifestation, not necessarily associated with \emph{actual}, definite outcomes.
-This means that in the case of NSQM, this hidden assumption is not precisely aimed at reconciling unitary evolution with objective (actual) definite outcomes, such as our own reading of \citep{maudlin}’s analysis in denying completeness; on the contrary, it interprets both unitary evolution and the epistemic (empirical) fact that definite outcomes are seemingly observed as two different, non-reducible points of view.
-Therefore, the fourth silent assumption of the FR theorem is not only compatible with particular, idiosyncratic interpretations of QM that believe in the existence of objective definite outcomes, such as SQM, but also with some NSQM that explain in some way or other the appearance of (apparent) definite outcomes, such as relational quantum mechanics, the consistent histories approach and modal interpretations.
+Firstly, one might argue that the FR theorem can also be applied to NSQM based on the possibility that these interpretations comply with all (i)-(iv) assumptions, and introduce internal observers that deny (3) and accept (1) and (2) in addition to external observers that deny (3) and (1) and accept (2).
+In a similar way to FRQM, this would lead to the conclusion that NSQM are ruled out by the FR theorem, and therefore are empirically inadequate in the instrumental form by virtue of the fact that they yield incorrect predictions.
+To arrive at this conclusion, one would need to focus on the way assumption (iv) is interpreted.
+Note that the aforementioned Neumann’s observer distinction between different observers that lies behind assumption (iv) might be interpreted epistemically (as opposed to ontologically).
+Since macroscopic superpositions exist and never really collapse in NSQM, the fact that definite and single outcomes are observed might be interpreted as an apparent \emph{epistemic} manifestation, not necessarily associated with \emph{actual}, definite and single outcomes.
+This would mean that in the case of NSQM, this hidden assumption is not precisely aimed at reconciling unitary evolution with objective (actual) definite and single outcomes, such as our own reading of \citep{maudlin}’s analysis in denying completeness; on the contrary, it interprets both unitary evolution and the epistemic (empirical) fact that definite and single outcomes are seemingly observed as two different, non-reducible points of view.
+Therefore, the fourth silent assumption of the FR theorem would not only be compatible with particular, idiosyncratic interpretations of QM that believe in the existence of definite and single outcomes, such as FRQM, but also with some NSQM that explain in some way or other the appearance of (apparent) definite and single outcomes, such as relational quantum mechanics, the consistent histories approach and some modal interpretations.